 How are internal controls established?

-Internal controls are established by adopting policies which describe an organization’s goals (e.g. prevent unauthorized spending), and procedures, or specific steps, for achieving that goal (e.g. require purchase order approved by department head).
+Internal controls are established by adopting policies which describe an organization’s goals (e.g. prevent unauthorized spending) and specific steps for achieving that goal (e.g. require purchase order approved by department head).

-In small rural Alaskan communities, the task of drafting internal controls is often left up to the mayor or manager, the administrator, the department heads (if any), or to the city clerk.
+In small rural Alaskan communities, the task of drafting internal controls is often left up to the mayor, manager, administrator, department heads (if any), or the city clerk.
 Once drafted, internal control policies and procedures should be submitted to the governing body for approval.
 After approval, copies of specific policies and procedures should be provided to appropriate staff.
 It will then be up to the appropriate supervisors and to the administrator, manager, or mayor, and ultimately to the governing body, to assure that internal controls are implemented.

 We have only one staff person in the office and cannot afford to hire another.
 How can we implement a system of checks and balances?

-Whether you have many employees or only one, no person should have complete access to all funds and resources, unlimited authority, or be free from supervision and regular review.
-You will have to implement procedures for recording all income received and deposited, for approving expenditures, for reviewing records on a regular basis, and for limiting authority.
+Whether a municipality has many employees or only one, no person should have complete access to all funds and resources, unlimited authority, or be free from supervision and regular review.
+The municipality will have to implement procedures for recording all income received and deposited, for approving expenditures, for reviewing records on a regular basis, and for limiting authority.
 Some examples of such procedures include:

 What are some of the risks of failing to have proper controls in place?